 By now you know that there's two attachment types: static and dynamic.
 However if you statically attach an actor to a rigidbody, all fixed particles will just follow the rigidbody around without exerting any forces upon it.
 Which means, the actor will react to rigidbody movement but the rigidbody won't react at all to the actor.

 Enter pin constraints.
-Pin constraints allow you to attach cloth particles to a rigidbody, stablishing a two-way energy exchange channel: particle movements will affect the rigidbody, and rigidbody movements will affect the particle.
+Pin constraints allow you to attach particles to a rigidbody, stablishing a two-way energy exchange channel: particle movements will affect the rigidbody, and rigidbody movements will affect the particle.

 Unlike most other constraints, pin constraints aren't stored in a blueprint.
 They are automatically created and managed by dynamic particle attachments.

 A good example is a wind-driven ship.
 The sails should follow the movement of the ship, but they also have to be able to propel the ship when the wind blows.
 So a good idea is to attach the sails to the ship using dynamic attachments.

 Using dynamic attachments (pin constraints) to create a physically simulated sail.

 When pinning a particle very close to or inside a collider (so that they overlap), if you have collision constraints enabled you can encounter a situation in which both constraints fight each other.
 This results in jittering and/or an undesired offset in the pin position, because the collision and pin constraint cannot be met simultaneously.
 If the particle is pinned to a rigidbody, results will be even worse as this setup causes a force feedback loop with largely undefined behavior.